sal55/langs/MLang/Downloads.md

 #### Using Tiny C

-This is avery fast C compiler.
+This is a very fast C compiler.
 If installed, it can be invoked automatically by using `mc -tcc` or `./mu -tcc`, which applies the necessary options.

 For directly building the C sources files provided, use these options (examples):
 ```